 On television, Flatow has discussed the latest cutting edge science stories on a variety of programs.
 He is also host of the four-part PBS series Big Ideas produced by WNET in New York.
 His numerous TV credits include six years as host and writer for the Emmy-award-winning Newton’s Apple on PBS, science reporter for CBS This Morning, and cable’s CNBC.
 He wrote, produced and hosted Transistorized!, an hour-long documentary about the history of the transistor, which aired on PBS.
 He has talked science on many TV talk shows including Merv Griffin, Today, Charlie Rose, and Oprah.

-He has co-starred twice on the CBS hit series The Big Bang Theory.
+He has co-starred three times on the CBS hit series The Big Bang Theory.

 On the Internet, Flatow has hosted numerous science related Web Casts for Discovery Online and the American Museum of Natural History in New York.
-His Podcasts are among the most listened to on the Internet, frequently in the top-ten of all downloads on the iTunes web site.
+His Science Friday Podcasts are among the most listened to on the Internet, with 600,00 listeners per week.

 In print, Ira has authored articles for various magazines ranging from Woman’s Day to ESPN Magazine to American Lawyer.
 His commentary has appeared in The Los Angeles Times, and Current newspapers.